What are the most common gallbladder problems?

 In a healthy gallbladder, this process happens painlessly.
-However, when the gallbladder stops working properly or the bile ducts are blocked, it can cause a lot of pain and discomfort.
+However, when blockage occurs in the gallbladder, or it stops functioning correctly, considerable pain and discomfort can occur.

-This article looks at what the gallbladder does, some common gallbladder conditions and their symptoms, treatment options, and the long-term outlook.
+In this article, we look at the function of the gallbladder, some common gallbladder problems and their symptoms, treatment options, and the long-term outlook.

 The gallbladder is found just below the liver.
 Its job is to store bile used to digest fat.

 Some common gallbladder problems include:

 They occur when high levels of fat and bile cause crystals to form.
 These crystals may combine over time and expand into stones.

 Stones can be as small as a grain of sand or as large as a golf ball and may or may not cause symptoms.